 Are There Simple Things I Can Do At Home To Monitor My Dog’s Treatment?

 Besides returning to normal blood sodium and potassium concentrations, dogs with Addison’s disease that is well controlled should return to producing normal urine volume.
 Not all dogs with uncontrolled Addison’s disease drink and pee excessively – but many do.
-They do so because they lack cortisol and, in many cases, aldosterone hormone as well. (read here) .
+They do so because they lack cortisol and, in many cases, aldosterone hormone as well. (read here).
 So dogs that have their Addison’s disease well controlled with medications should produce more concentrated urine.
 It is quite simple for you to measure your dog’s urine concentration at home.
-Many of my clients , dealing with other health conditions, do.
-To see how the test is done, go here: Remember, many things can cause urine to be excessively dilute: the loss of kidney function that occurs in many older dogs (read here), diabetes, etc. So your pet’s urine concentration (its specific gravity) needs to be considered in light of the pet’s total health picture.
-Overly-concentrated urine brings its own set of problems.
+Many of my clients, dealing with other health conditions such as bladder and kidney stones do.
+To see how the test is done, go here: Remember, many things can cause urine to be excessively dilute: the loss of kidney function that occurs in many older dogs (read here), diabetes, etc. So, your pet’s urine concentration (its specific gravity) needs to be considered in light of the pet’s total health picture.
+Overly concentrated urine brings its own set of problems.
 There is a fuller explanation about high urine specific gravity in another article I wrote which you can read here.

 What Medications Will My Pet Be Needing?

 Most dogs with Addison’s disease will need to be medicated for the rest of their life.
 Most will require two forms of medication, one to keep their blood potassium and sodium levels (blood electrolytes) optimal and another to replace the cortisol that they can no longer produce.
 The body’s cortisol needs change, depending on stress, exertion, exercise and the pet’s changing environment.
 So one dose will not fit all situations your pet will encounter over the years it lives with Addison’s disease.